-Insert organisation will ensure that their recruitment process actively encourages people with disabilities to join insert organisation.
-In this regard, the adaptation of recruitment materials and the Rule Book of the organisation will be examined and amended, where necessary, to ensure that it incorporates equal opportunity for people with disabilities.
+Insert organisation will ensure that their recruitment process actively encourages people with any disability to join insert organisation.
+In this regard, the adaptation of recruitment materials and the Rule Book of the union will be examined and amended, where necessary, to ensure that it incorporates equal opportunity for people with disabilities.